2015-2017 Toyota Camry

 Removing the rear deck speakers

 Both the base and JBL systems include rear deck speakers, and the removal/replacement process is mostly the same either way.
 There are a couple of extra steps with the JBL system, which also includes a pair of tweeters mounted near the woofers.
-Those tweeters are a bit less than 3" in diameter, and you can replace them with the tweeters included with most 6-1/2", 6-3/4", or 6"x9" component speakers.
+Those tweeters are a bit less than 3" in diameter, and you can replace them with the tweeters included with most suitable 6-1/2" or 6-3/4" component speakers.